deliteser112/eclipse-platform-releng-buildtools/docs/configuration.md

 ## Global configuration

-There are two different mechanisms by which global configuration is managed:
-`RegistryConfig` (the old way) and `ConfigModule` (the new way).
-Ideally there would just be one, but the required code cleanup that hasn't been completed yet.
-If you are adding new options, prefer adding them to `ConfigModule`.

-**`RegistryConfig`** is an interface, of which you write an implementing class containing the configuration values. `RegistryConfigLoader` is the class that provides the instance of `RegistryConfig`, and defaults to returning `ProductionRegistryConfigExample`.

-In order to create a configuration specific to your registry, we recommend copying the `ProductionRegistryConfigExample` class to a new class that will not be shared publicly, setting the `google.registry.config` system property in the `appengine-web.xml` files to the fully qualified class name of that new class so that `RegistryConfigLoader` will load it instead, and then editing said new class to add your specific configuration options.
-There is one `appengine-web.xml` file per service (so three per environment).
-The same configuration class must be used for each service, but different ones can be used for different environments.

-The `RegistryConfig` class has documentation on all of the methods that should be sufficient to explain what each option is, and `ProductionRegistryConfigExample` provides an example value for each one.
-Some example configuration options in this interface include the App Engine project ID, the number of days to retain commit logs, the names of various Cloud Storage bucket names, and URLs for some required services both external and internal.

-**`ConfigModule`** is a Dagger module that provides injectable configuration options (some of which come from `RegistryConfig` above, but most of which do not).
-This is preferred over `RegistryConfig` for new configuration options because being able to inject configuration options is a nicer pattern that makes for cleaner code.
+Global configuration is managed through **`ConfigModule`**, which is a Dagger module that provides injectable configuration options.
 Some configuration options that can be changed in this class include timeout lengths and buffer sizes for various tasks, email addresses and URLs to use for various services, more Cloud Storage bucket names, and WHOIS disclaimer text.
+Currently, in order to configure custom configuration, you need to copy `ConfigModule`, make changes to it, and include your new version instead of the default one in all Dagger components.
+In the near future, configuration via YAML files will be supported, after which point changes to `ConfigModule` will not be required at all.

 ## Sensitive global configuration